cgguerra/live-laugh-laos/_posts/2024-06-03-country-profile.md

 ## The People's Choice Awards

-After the presentations, the students got to vote on the best project, presentation, and best overall.
+After the presentations, the students got to vote on the best project, best presentation, and best overall.
 We had a "gallery" of projects where I laid the posters on the tables so everyone could enjoy their classmates' work.
 In the end, we had several winners because there were quite a few ties!

 Best Presentation
 1. Nok - 3 votes